keith-turner/fluo-quickstart/README.md

 ```

 The [Main][1] class does all of the heavy lifting.
 It starts MiniFluo, adds
-documents, waits for [DocumentObserver][2], and then prints out the word
+documents, waits for [DocumentObserver][2] to finish processing all documents,
-counts.
+and then prints out the word counts.

 [Main][1] has some suggested modifications in its comments if you want to
 experiment with Fluo.